-Article 34 of ANNEX VI to the Treaty, activates the International Free Port of Trieste:
+Article 34 of ANNEX VI to the Treaty, established and describes the International Free Port of Trieste:

 “A free port shall be established in the Free Territory and shall be administered on the basis of the provisions of an international instrument drawn up by the Council of Foreign Ministers, approved by the Security Council, and annexed to the present Treaty (Annex VIII).
 The Government of the Free Territory shall enact all necessary legislation and take all necessary steps to give effect to the provisions of such instrument.”